-- 17. All MNE groups have business operations which are integrated to some degree.
-However the profit split method is likely to be the most appropriate method only in those cases where the integration is so significant that the way in which each party performs functions, uses assets, and assumes risks is interlinked with and cannot be reliably evaluated in isolation from the way in which another related party to the transaction performs functions, uses assets and assumes risks. - 18.
-One example of highly integrated operations which may warrant the determination that the profit split is the most appropriate method could be where the related parties perform functions jointly, use common assets jointly and/or share the assumption of economically significant risks, and do so to such an extent that their respective contributions cannot be evaluated in isolation. - 19.
-Another example may be where the
+B.3.3.17.1.
+The Profit Split Method might be used All MNE groups have business operations 17. in cases involving highly interrelated transactions which are integrated to some degree.
+However that cannot be analysed on a separate basis.
+This the profit split method is likely to be the most means that the Profit Split Method can be applied in appropriate method only in those cases where the cases where the associated enterprises engage in integration is so significant that the way in which several transactions that are so interdependent that each party performs functions, uses assets, and they cannot be evaluated on a separate basis using a assumes risks is interlinked with and cannot be traditional transaction method.
+In other words, the reliably evaluated in isolation from the way in transactions are so interrelated that it is impossible which another related party to the transaction to identify comparable transactions.
+In this respect, performs functions, uses assets and assumes the Profit Split Method is applicable in complex risks. industries such as, for example, the global financial services business.
+18. One example of highly integrated operations which may warrant the determination that the profit split is the most appropriate method could be where the related parties perform functions jointly, use common assets jointly and/or share the assumption of economically significant risks, and do so to such an extent that their respective contributions cannot be evaluated in isolation.

+19. Another example may be where the